 Beacon is deemed to be a fiduciary to advisory clients that are employee benefit plans or individual retirement accounts (IRAs) pursuant to the Employee Retirement Income and Securities Act ("ERISA").
 As such, Beacon is subject to specific duties and obligations under ERISA and the Internal Revenue Code that include among other things, restrictions concerning certain forms of compensation.
-To avoid engaging in prohibited transactions, Beacon may only charge fees for investment advice about products for which Beacon and/or its related persons do not receive any commissions or 12b-1 fees, or conversely, investment advice about products for which Beacon and/or its related persons do not fees are used to offset Beacon's advisory fees.
+To avoid engaging in prohibited transactions, Beacon may only charge fees for investment advice about products for which Beacon and/or its related persons do not receive any commissions or 12b-1 fees, or conversely, investment advice about products for which Beacon and/or its related persons receive commissions or 12b-1 fees, however, only when such fees are used to offset Beacon's advisory fees.